Code-Institute-Submissions/sypw/README.md

 * Payslips, as described above, will only provide ability to paste ready payslip file for hr_team members.
 Except that, every user will only have an access to their own paylips.

+* Possibility to differ app content depending on Company- so I could earn real money on this projet at some point.

+# Technologies

+In this project, I used following technologies:
+* HTML5 to structure the page;
+* CSS3 for adding the style;
+* Bootstrap 4 for intuitive navigation and easy styling;
+* JavaScript to add functionality and logic;
+* Django as main core for whole projec;
+* jQuery for finding elements in the DOM tree;
+* GitPod as an enviroment for my workspace;
+* GitHub for version control and to store all files;
+* FontAwesome to get some fancy icons;
+* Google Fonts for the fonts I'm using accross the pages;
+* Gmail to send real messages in Production;
+* Developer Tools (build-in feature of Google Chrome), that allowed me to apply all the changes I intened to make and to see their effects (or lack of effect in many cases) immediately;
+* [jshint](https://jshint.com/) for final, automatic tests of my JavaScript (although it does not recognise the jQuery);

 # Credit